OctopusDeploy/blog/blog/2019-08/versioning-with-github-actions/index.md

 ---
-title: Adding Versions to your GitHub Actions
+title: Adding Versions to Your GitHub Actions
-description: GitHub Actions are a powerful new feature for GitHub users but lack any native versioning capabilities.
+description: GitHub Actions are a powerful new feature for GitHub users, but they lack native versioning capabilities.
 In this blog post, we’ll see how to implement versioning.
 author: matthew.casperson@octopus.com
 published: 2019-08-22
 visibility: private